Sharing is caring!

 Crochet two double crochets in the magic circle.
 Chain 2.

-The chain spaces in first round are what establishes the corners of the granny square.
-To begin, you will crochet one block (cluster) of three double crochet stitches.
+The chain spaces in the first round are what establish the corners of the granny square.
+First, you will crochet one block (cluster) of three double crochet stitches.
 Remember, the first three chains count as a double crochet.

 3. Crochet the second double crochet cluster